 - Anonymity and pseudonymity reduce the social costs of expressing extreme views, allowing members to explore positions they might self-censor offline

-- Echo chamber dynamics amplify agreement and suppress dissent, creating environments where the community's center of gravity can drift toward extremes without members noticing
+- Echo chamber dynamics amplify agreement and suppress dissent, creating environments where social influence on behavior can cause the community's center of gravity to drift toward extremes without members noticing

 - Lack of moderating social pressure that comes from face-to-face interaction with diverse others